AndromedaIsComingg/DevOps-Projects-Darey.io/Project 5/README.md

 ##### Iterating through a list using a for loop
 We will begin this by creating a bash file named `for-loop.sh` inside which we will input the following lines of code using any prefered text editor.
 For this we will be using the vi editor.
-Which is a script meant to display number 1 to 5 using a for loop.
+This is a script meant to display numbers 1 to 5 using a for loop.

 ```bash
 #!/bin/bash